pschlump/mon-alive/README.md

 # mon-alive

-Library and tools for monitoring microservices in Go (golang) with a Redis back end
+Library and tools for monitoring micro-services in Go (golang) with a Redis back end

+License MIT